JenniTheDev/Microverse/README.md

 ## The Games <a name="Games"></a> <br>

-* DodgeCoin - A 2D game where the player controls dodge and must avpod randomly bounching coins
+* DodgeCoin - A 2D game where the player controls dodge and must avoid randomly bounching coins
   - Has a countdown timer that counts down the time to survive
   - Coins increase in speed and amound as the timer counts down